Nassib Lahoud

-Years later, Wikileaks documents quoted US diplomats and Lebanese officials as saying: "Lahoud would never be permitted to become president because the Syrians would never manage to bribe or blackmail him", and "because he could not be bought".

 Upon his death, Nassib Lahoud was referred to as the "President of our dreams" by Hezbollah's opponents as well as journalists and prominent members of civil society.

 Early life and education

 Nassib Lahoud was born in Baabdat, Matn, Lebanon on 23 November 1944.
 He was a member of the Lahoud family, one of the most prominent Lebanese-Christian political families (See List of political families).
-He was the son of ex-Member of Parliament, former Minister of Foreign Affairs and Minister of Defense Salim Lahoud under President Camille Chamoun in the 1960s.
+He was the son of ex-Member of Parliament, former minister of foreign affairs and minister of defense Salim Lahoud under President Camille Chamoun in the 1960s.

 Lahoud earned a BS degree in electrical engineering from Loughborough University, United Kingdom in 1968.

 Career

 After finishing his engineering studies, Lahoud founded Lahoud Engineering Co.
 Ltd. London (1972); the company's activities are mostly the construction of large-scale power and heavy industry plants.
 Lahoud had a career as businessman, both within Lahoud Engineering, and in the field of real estate, and was one of the largest landowners in the Metn.
 Lahoud was also a prolific art collector, and was particularly interested in European impressionist masters as well as Lebanese contemporary artists.

 Throughout his years as a businessman, Lahoud was active in Lebanese politics and was close to President Camille Chamoun until 1972, when Chamoun supported another candidate at the parliamentary elections.
 In the 1980s, still living in Mayfair, London, Lahoud became less interested in business and shifted his focus to Lebanese politics.